Carbal Medical Services’

 Policy review statement

-This policy will be reviewed at the same time as the Clinic Policy and Procedure manual, and updated to ensure it is in accordance with any changes to government regulations.
-Carbal will inform its patients of any changes via our Webpage and newsletters.
+This policy will be reviewed and updated to ensure it is in accordance with any legislative changes.
+Carbal will inform its patients of any changes via our website, email or social media profiles.